nodejs/node/doc/api/crypto.md

   * `crypto.constants.RSA_PKCS1_PSS_PADDING`

-  Note that `RSA_PKCS1_PSS_PADDING` will use MGF1 with the same hash function used to sign the message as specified in section 3.1 of [RFC 4055][].
+  Note that `RSA_PKCS1_PSS_PADDING` will use MGF1 with the same hash function used to sign the message as specified in section 3.1 of [RFC 4055][], unless an MGF1 hash function has been specified as part of the key in compliance with section 3.3 of [RFC 4055][].
 * `saltLength`: {integer} - salt length for when padding is `RSA_PKCS1_PSS_PADDING`.
 The special value `crypto.constants.RSA_PSS_SALTLEN_DIGEST` sets the salt length to the digest